Financial Aid Appeals

 is to be added to the appeal you already submitted.

 - Please note: Documentation that is received after an appeal is reviewed will not be considered.

 MTSU's Institutional Review Panel (IRP) meets six times each year to review TELS/Lottery appeals.
 TELS/TSAC policy requires that appeals can be submitted no earlier than 14 calendar days before each scheduled meeting of the IRP.
 For upcoming IRP meeting dates and appeal submission deadlines, please check the chart below.

-You will be able to view the decision of the IRP by logging into RaiderNet, clicking on the Financial Aid tab, and selecting "Student Requirements".
+You will be able to view the decision of the IRP by logging into Pipeline, clicking on Financial Aid in the left menu, and then clicking on the Requirements & Holds icon.
 Additionally, approximately two weeks after the meeting day of the IRP, you will receive a response to your appeal via your permanent mailing address